 - A Gentle Spirit instead of Harsh One

 In contrast, if we were doing renovations in our own home, we are not in charge of this process.
 The Master Carpenter is Jesus Christ.
 And the blueprint for our lives has already been laid.
 He is the potter.
 We are the clay.

 Wherever you find yourself in the construction process, continue to yield to Him.
 Don’t lose heart.
 For we know it is for our good, in order for us to truly reflect the image of our Creator.
 And with Jesus on our side, the finished product will be great!

 Off to find a hard hat!

-How does knowing Jesus Christ is the Master Carpenter help you to trust Him with needed self-renovations?
+How does knowing Jesus Christ is the Master Carpenter help you trust Him with self-renovations?

 Adapted from Pages From My Heart: A Devotional for Women: Lekeisha (Ford) Maldon: Used with permission

 Copyright 2021: Running on Empty: Lekeisha Maldon: All Rights Reserved